ariel8462/FreeOnEpicBot/README.md

 ## Setting up:
 - Clone the repo
-- Go to the directory and `pip install -r requirements.txt` note: it's pip3 on linux
+- Go to the directory and `pip install -r requirements.txt`
-- Remove the '_example' from `BOT_TOKEN_example.txt` and `USER_ID_example.txt`
-- Put your desired bot ID in `BOT_TOKEN.txt` and your user ID in `USER_ID.txt`
+- Change the sample_config to config.py and insert your user id & bot token
 - Either host locally or deploy to heroku
-- For hosting locally run: `python FreeOnEpicBot.py` note: it's python3 on linux
+- For hosting locally run: `python FreeOnEpicBot.py` (inside the file's directory)
-- Note: if you deploy to heroku remove the `.gitignore` and deploy with heroku cli
+- If you deploy to heroku remove the `.gitignore` and deploy with heroku cli

-## Marks:
-- The code can be better, just got busy and no time for refactoring/improvements, will be happy for feedback!
-- TO DO - add heroku var support (lol)
+- Note: on Linux it's "python3" and "pip3" instead of "python" and "pip"